"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 "Something feels off, but I can't name it."

 These are all descriptions of shame that has lived in the system long enough to stop feeling like shame — and to start feeling like the truth about who you are.
 That is what makes the wound so stable, and so difficult to approach.
 It doesn't present as a wound.
-It presents as reality.
+It presents as identity.

 Where It Comes From